 At least, that is the plan, according to the long-awaited major report “Pathways to Discovery in Astronomy and Astrophysics for the 2020s.”
-Also known as Astro2020, the report is the seventh iteration of a once-every-10-years “Decadal Survey” process for astronomy conducted by the National Academies of Sciences, Engineering, and Medicine.
-Its overarching purpose is twofold: to codify communal consensus on the future of the field via a ranked list of research priorities and, perhaps more importantly, to muster vigorous support from federal policy makers for sustaining the broader enterprise of U.S. astronomy.
+Also known as Astro2020, it is the seventh iteration of a once-every-10-years “Decadal Survey” process for astronomy conducted by the National Academies of Sciences, Engineering, and Medicine.
+Its overarching purpose is twofold: to codify communal consensus on the future of the field via a ranked list of research priorities and, perhaps more important, to muster vigorous support from federal policy makers for sustaining the broader enterprise of U.S. astronomy.

 In pursuit of those goals, this latest Decadal Survey deviates sharply from its predecessors, which traditionally reserved their highest recommendations for specific new telescopes that were tightly bound to a small slice of the electromagnetic spectrum.
 Instead Astro2020’s highest space-based recommendation envisions a fundamental shift in the way that NASA plans and develops large, multibillion-dollar “flagship” astronomy projects.
 Dubbed the Great Observatories Mission and Technology Maturation Program, the initiative would invest $1.2 billion in the 2020s toward key enabling technologies for multiple proposed facilities in hopes of lowering the overall cost and risk associated with building and launching an entire fleet of next-generation telescopes to work together across a wide range of wavelengths, from infrared to x-rays.

 The premier result of Astro2020’s top-recommended new program would be a supersize and far more sophisticated successor to the Hubble Space Telescope, which itself was the first in NASA’s sequence of four “Great Observatories” sent aloft between 1990 and 2003.
 Like Hubble, it would operate in optical, infrared and ultraviolet wavelengths, but it would be perhaps three times larger than that storied observatory and built for an estimated $11 billion.
-Beginning development at the end of this decade for a notional launch in the mid-2040s, it would snap pictures of dozens of potentially habitable exoplanets and study their atmospheres for signs of life while also being a workhorse for a wealth of transformative astrophysics.
+Beginning development at the end of this decade for a notional launch in the mid-2040s, it would snap pictures of dozens of potentially habitable exoplanets and study their atmospheres for signs of life while also being a workhorse for a wealth of traNSFormative astrophysics.
 Although it has no catchy formal name as of yet, astronomers are already referring to this project as “LuvEx,” referencing two progenitor telescope concepts—LUVOIR (Large Ultraviolet Optical Infrared Surveyor) and HabEx (Habitable Exoplanet Observatory)—that fed into its creation.
-In short order, it would be followed by two additional facilities, one focused on the far-infrared and the other on x-rays, each built for a projected cost of $3 billion to $5 billion.
+In short order, it would be followed by two additional facilities, one focused on the far infrared and the other on x-rays, each built for a projected cost of $3 billion to $5 billion.
 These follow-on facilities also reflect two preexisting proposals: the far-infrared Origins telescope and the Lynx X-ray Observatory.

 A Bright Future